mahela98/Web_Library_System/README.md

 # Web_Library_System
-Using PHP, HTML, CSS, Bootstrap, JS, MYSQL
+ Developed using PHP, HTML, CSS, Bootstrap, JS, MYSQL.

+## How to Run
-#### Add Email information to includes/mailPhpMailer.php
+* Add Email information to includes/mailPhpMailer.php.
-#### Import DataBase/Login_system.sql to your database
+* Import DataBase/Login_system.sql to your database.
+* Import DataBase/login_system.sql to your database.